 Fintech lenders offer fast processing capabilities, from loan application and underwriting to approval and disbursement.
 This efficiency enables lenders to process a higher volume of loans with fewer resources and attracts a new customer base of borrowers looking for quick capital.

-The digital-first nature of fintech lending allows lenders to quickly test and roll out new types of loans, repayment options, and other financial services.
-This continual development helps meet the evolving needs of borrowers looking for custom financial solutions, and it helps fintech lenders stay ahead in a competitive market.
+The digital-first nature of fintech lending allows lenders to quickly test and launch new types of loans, repayment options, and other financial services.
+This continuous development helps meet the changing needs of borrowers looking for custom financial solutions, and it helps fintech lenders stay ahead in a competitive market.

 Digital platforms provide several opportunities for engagement including personalized dashboards, mobile apps, and chatbots for real-time assistance.
 These tools improve the customer experience, promote loyalty, and increase the likelihood of repeat business for fintech lenders.
 They also collect feedback and other data that lenders can use to further improve their services.